Finding Your Lost Dog

 - Report your lost dog to your veterinarian.

-- Conduct an extensive search of your neighbourhood or area your dog went missing.
+- Search your neighbourhood or area your dog went missing.

 - Search at dusk and dawn, when most pets are likely to be found.